MohamedTiss/TanitAI/ReadME.md

 ## Dataset Description and Source

-The dataset used for this project was sourced from Kaggle: Healthcare Dataset.
+The dataset used for this project was sourced from Kaggle: Healthcare Dataset https://www.kaggle.com/datasets/prasad22/healthcare-dataset.
 It contains information about patients, their admissions, and the healthcare services provided.
 Below is a brief description of the dataset's columns:

 - **Name**: Name of the patient.
 - **Age**: Age of the patient at admission.